moltenform/typescript2020template/src/contents.md

     - doesn't save download time because of gzip transfer
     - but better to make reverse engineering of commercial projects less trivial
     - see `optimization` in webpack config to turn on/off
-- targets es5
+- targets es2016
-    - default to be conservative to support e.g. old mobile android
+    - fine for nearly all cases unless you need to support really old mobile android
 - source maps enabled
     - debugging in chrome+vscode is as easy as pressing F5
     - breakpoints work